viet34tqc/voting-app/README.md

   - ReactJs
   - Tailwind
   - Socket.io
 - Database: Redis, just for experiment.
-You can use Postgrest or MySQL instead
+You can use Postgres or MySQL instead

 ## Demo